Schlaefer/Saito/docs/dev-hooks.md

 Be careful, this callback is performance sensitive when rendering thread-trees or long threads in mix-view.

-## Request.Saito.View.Posting.footerItems ##
+## Request.Saito.View.Posting.footerActions ##

-When: In panel footer of a posting view.
+Add HTML content to the footer actions when viewing a posting.

 Data: